Composed by Johnny Frigo, Lou Carter and Herb Ellis. (* see below).

 In 1949, for various reasons, the dynamic 31 year-old jazz impresario Norman Granz booked Ella for the first time as a part of what had by then had become a very successful series of package tours of jazz performers called Jazz at The Philharmonic (JATP).(1) Granz had admired Ella for a long time, but had never thought her to be in the same league as Billie Holiday as a singer and jazz artist.
 But the incredibly high quality and consistency of Ella as an on-stage performer, and her undeniably powerful effect on audiences on that first JATP tour changed his mind.
 Much like Louis Armstrong (and unlike Billie Holiday), Ella always wanted to perform, and (unless incapacitated by illness) was always prepared to perform at optimum levels.
 In addition, she was quite capable of standing beside the best jazz musicians in the world, and by using her voice wordlessly to sing (scatting), improvise along with them.
 Audiences invariably loved her singing, her scatting, and her pleasant, modest stage personality.
 Almost immediately, she became a big audience draw for JATP.

 Norman Granz (shown at left-mid 1950s) surveyed Ella’s management team (and her Decca recording contract), and found them to be lacking.
-In 1951, he attempted to buy out the remainder of her contract with Decca, but was rebuffed by Decca’s head Jack Kapp, who understood that Ella had been an annuity for him since the mid-1930s.
+In 1951, he attempted to buy out the remainder of her contract with Decca, but was rebuffed by Decca’s head Dave Kapp, brother of Jack Kapp (1901-1949) who controlled Ella’s recording activities at Decca, and understood that Ella had been an annuity for Decca since the mid-1930s.
 In addition, Ella’s personal manager, Moe Gale, who had represented her since the 1930s when she was with Chick Webb (and who had her power of attorney), when he sensed what Granz was attempting, hurriedly renewed her contract with Decca in October of 1951 for another five years.
 (One wonders what consideration Gale might have received from Decca for doing that.)
 Gale had refused to sign her with Granz’s own labels Norgran/Clef (later Verve) (2), because he thought Granz was just another upstart in the record business (there were many in the late 1940s and into the 1950s), with no track record.
 (Decca, by contrast, was one of the four major labels then, along with RCA Victor, Columbia and Capitol.)
 These actions by Gale and Kapp, which Granz suspected were collusive, as well as their generally dismissive and arrogant attitudes toward him, greatly irritated and frustrated the hard-driving Granz.
 Nevertheless, he maintained his cool, bided his time, and continued to use Ella on his JATP tours.
 By 1953, she was grossing more that $50,000.00 annually just off JATP (multiply by at least five to get value in dollars today), and Moe Gale was receiving his agent’s commissions off these earnings in exchange for essentially doing nothing.